6.2 Managing children who are sick, infectious, or with

 Nits and head lice

-- Nits and head lice are not an excludable condition, although in exceptional cases a parent may be asked to keep the
+- Nits and head lice are not an excludable conditions, although in exceptional cases a parent may be asked to keep the

 child away until the infestation has cleared.